theguly/iris-doc-src/docs/operations/cases/case_operations.md

 # Case operations
 ## Opening a case
-To open a case from the dashboard, press `Add case` in the top right corner.
+To open a case anywhere, press the `+` button in the top right corner.
-Otherwise, go to the `Manage Cases` tab and press `Add case` in the top right corner.
+A popup appears and allows to fill the basic information of the new case.

 ![Cases](/_static/cases/open_case_button.png){ align=center }